目次

 Summary of Advanced Use Cases

-Asynchronous I/O allows better use of system resources, while handling large data and binary files ensures flexibility in real-world applications.
+Asynchronous I/O allows better use of system resources, while handling large data and binary files ensures flexibility in real-world applications.5.
+Important Considerations When Using the read Function

 - Set an appropriate buffer size